vmware/vic-product/docs/user_doc/vic_vsphere_admin/using_vicmachine.md

 You can also specify the user name and password in the URL that you pass to `vic-machine create` in the `--target` option, in which case the `--password` option is not required.

-You can set an environment variable so that you do not have to specify `--password` in every `vic-machine` command.
-For information about setting `vic-machine` environment variables, see [Set Environment Variables for Key `vic-machine` Options](vic_env_variables.md).

 **Usage**:

 <pre>--password <i>esxi_host_or_vcenter_server_password</i></pre>